springone-tour-2021/lab-workshop-3/workshop/content/exercises/C-02-content.md

 kubectl port-forward service/dev-cat-service 8080:8080 -n $SESSION_NAMESPACE-dev
 ```

-In terminal 1, send a couple of requests to the application.
+Send a couple of requests to the application.
+You should see successful responses.
 ```execute-1
 http :8080/actuator/health
 ```